travelsonic/Dance-Dance-Revolution-Studio/DESIGN/Complete Design Overview.md

 ## Identifying Essential Fundamental Tasks
 Essential fundamental tasks are those tasks that are absolutely needed in order for this program to function, and for the user to get out of using this program the intended experience.

+These fundamental tasks include:
+1. Being able to load game executables, as well as game disc images (ISO, BIN/CUE, etc.) into memory, some of which can be rather large (> 2GB)
+2. Being able to identify the game loaded as being a valid Dance Dance Revolution title, or not.
 [Back to Top](#table-of-contents)